Matthew 3:1-2 reveals a statement made by John the Baptist:

 4You must not worship the Lord your God in their way.
 5But you are to seek the place the Lord your God will choose from among all your tribes to put his Name there for his dwelling.
 To that place you must go; (Deut 12:3-5)

 How did you react?
 See?
 Told you so.
 Now that you have had time to blow off some steam, take a look at the list again.
 For the first point, take some time and try to point to where God (not your pastor) said that this day He made holy was no longer holy for us.
 Go ahead, I'll wait.
 It's not there, is it?

 ), "except when He does for us special Gentiles..."

 People look at Leviticus 18:6 above and say, "Of course, sleeping with your close relatives is wrong."
 But, then they look at another command in the same book of the Bible, Leviticus 11:7-8, and say, "Come on, we don't have to worry about that!"
+Since when is something unclean for some people, but OK for others?
 Wow.
 It's in the same book, by the same author, inspired by the same God, but somehow we only have to obey some rules and others we don't?
 Just who is it that gets to tell us which of God's commands not to follow?

 Junk is still junk

 Some say that Peter's experience in Acts 10:9-16

 9 About noon the following day as they were on their journey and approaching the city, Peter went up on the roof to pray.
 10 He became hungry and wanted something to eat, and while the meal was being prepared, he fell into a trance.
 11 He saw heaven opened and something like a large sheet being let down to earth by its four corners.
 12 It contained all kinds of four-footed animals, as well as reptiles and birds.
 13 Then a voice told him, "Get up, Peter.
 Kill and eat."

 14 "Surely not, Lord!"
 Peter replied.
 "I have never eaten anything impure or unclean."